Jewels of Anne of Denmark: Decorative arts: table fountains, salts, and clocks

 The Welsh-born goldsmith John Williams supplied a "fountain of silver gilt, well chased, containing one basin with two tops, one of them being three satyres or wild men, the other a woman with a sail or flag".
 The fountain had three taps or cocks decorated with mermaids.
 It was used at Somerset House, known in her time as "Denmark House".
 The wild men were heraldic supporters of the Danish royal arms.
 A table fountain formerly thought to have belonged to Anne's sister-in-law Anna Kathrine (1575-1612), wife of Christian IV, but now known to date from 1648, survives at Rosenborg Castle.
 It features the story of Actaeon and Diana and was designed to dispense distilled and perfumed waters.

 At Denmark House, she had a green enamelled palm tree with a crown and a Latin epigram in gilt letters on the queen's fruitfulness as matriarch of the Stuart succession, composed by her secretary, the poet William Fowler, and based on his anagram of her name; "Anna Brittanorum Regina" - "In anna regnantium arbor".
 The anagram was printed in Henry Peacham's Minerva Brittana (London, 1612), attributed to Fowler, with an image of an olive tree bearing the initials of her three children, Henry, Charles, and Elizabeth.
 The verse on the tree was:Perpetuo vernans arbor regnantium in Anna,Fert fructum et frondes, germine laeta vivo.Anna's ever flourishing tree,Bearing fruit and leaves, her happy life continues.
-William Fowler's own translation was:Freshe budding blooming trie,from ANNA faire which springs,Growe on blist birth with leaves and fruit,from branche to branche in kings.
+William Fowler's own translation, surviving in his manuscripts at the National Library of Scotland, was:Freshe budding blooming trie,from ANNA faire which springs,Growe on blist birth with leaves and fruit,from branche to branche in kings.Susan Doran, From Tudor to Stewart: the regime change from Elizabeth I to James I (Oxford, 2024), p.
+186.